Will Hay: Radio career

 The half-hour weekly Will Hay Programme began in August 1944, and was broadcast live from the BBC Paris Theatre in Lower Regent Street.
 With him in his schoolmaster role, were his pupils, Charles Hawtrey playing the cheeky Smart, John Clark as the class swot D'arcy Minor, and Billy Nicholls playing the dumb Beckett.
 The series lasted for four months and was cancelled, it is said, due to Hay's dispute with the BBC over the quality of the scripts.
 Just before Christmas, the show went live at the Victoria Palace for six weeks.

-The sketch was performed one more time at a gathering of variety entertainers at midnight on 4 May 1945 (4 days before VE Day) before the Royal Family and many military notables.
+The sketch was performed one more time at a gathering of variety entertainers at midnight on 4 May 1945 (4 days before VE Day) before the royal family and many military notables.
 This was at a private function at the Life Guards barracks in Windsor.
 It was not publicised in the newspapers due to security concerns.
-Hay's character during his radio series was called Dr. Muffin, a name chosen so that the students could mock him with the name "Old Crumpet".
+Hay's character during his radio series was called Dr Muffin, a name chosen so that the students could mock him with the name "Old Crumpet".

 Astronomy

-In June 1932 he joined the British Astronomical Association, in November of the same year he became a Fellow of the Royal Astronomical Society.
+In June 1932 Hay joined the British Astronomical Association; in November of the same year he also became a Fellow of the Royal Astronomical Society.
 He is noted for having discovered a Great White Spot on the planet Saturn in 1933.

 Hay kept his career in astronomy separate from his comedy career and published Through My Telescope under the name of W.T.
 Hay, using the same title when giving lectures on astronomy.
 Hay was an advocate for education on astronomy and considered those who had an interest in astronomy "the only men who see life in its true proportion".
 In a 1933 interview with the Daily Mail he stated "If we were all astronomers, there'd be no more war."
-He was a friend of William Herbert Steavenson, who would go on to become the President of the Royal Astronomical Society in 1957.
+He was a friend of William Herbert Steavenson, who would later become the President of the Royal Astronomical Society in 1957.

-Just before Hay died, a few items of his equipment were donated to the British Astronomical Association.
+Shortly before Hay's death, a few items of his equipment were donated to the British Astronomical Association.

-He also has an asteroid named in his honour - Asteroid 3125 Hay.
+The asteroid 3125 Hay is named in his honour.